cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 If you shut down your computer, if one or more containers are still running, Docker will run them again on the next startup.

-This means that the next time you start your computer, your website will still be accessible, and you will not have to run a single command.
-It is so easy!
+This means that the next time you start your computer, your website will still be accessible, and you won't have to run a single command.
+It's so easy!

 ### Working with Windows

-Imagine you are in your console (f.i. run `cd /tmp/joomla` in the Linux console) and you wish to open the site with Visual Studio Code, already installed on your Windows machine.
+Imagine you're in your console (f.i. run `cd /tmp/joomla` in the Linux console) and you wish to open the site with Visual Studio Code, already installed on your Windows machine.

-It is easy: just run `code .` to open the current folder so your project within vscode.
+It's easy: just run `code .` to open the current folder so your project within vscode.

 Another use case, you wish to start the Windows Explorer program and navigate in your project's structure.
-Here too, it is possible, just run `explorer.exe .` to open it and load the current directory.
+Here too, It's possible, just run `explorer.exe .` to open it and load the current directory.
 See my "[Open your Linux folder in Windows Explorer](/blog/wsl-windows-explorer)" article to read more about this feature.

 ### Make it easy

 :::note Only for Linux
-This chapter only concern Linux since Windows did not support the GNU make command.
+This chapter only concern Linux since Windows didn't support the GNU make command.
 :::

 In this blog article, we have seen a lot of docker commands.